 Mice are like all other rodents and have incisors that never stop growing.
 Thus, they naturally gnaw on items to “file down” these teeth.
 They also will chew through walls and items for passage and obtain food.
 Finally, they will gnaw on some types of objects in order to glean material that can be used to build a suitable nest.

 As the number of mice in your home grows, the smell of urine may become detectable.
 If this proves to be your first indication that you have a mouse infestation, you likely have a considerable number of the rodents lurking somewhere in your home.

 You are most likely to hear the trio of sounds just identified in the walls, ceiling, and under the floorboards.
 In addition, you are not likely to hear these sounds significantly during the day.
 Rather, because mice largely are nocturnal animals, you are most apt to hear these sounds after sunset.

 Eliminate Wintertime Mice

-You need to take a firm approach to eliminating wintertime mice from your home if you do have an infestation.
+You need to take a firm approach to eliminate wintertime mice from your home if you do have an infestation.
 You cannot fall prey to the idea that you “really only have one or two mice in your home.”
-The reality is that if you have started to see evidence of a mouse in your house you actually are seeing evidence of multiple mice in your residence.
+The reality is that if you have started to see evidence of a mouse in the house you actually are seeing evidence of multiple mice in your residence.